19 Jul Weather in Cayman & Tropical Report

 * Formation chance through 5 days…medium…40 percent.

-2. An area of low pressure is expected to form this weekend several
+3. An area of low pressure is likely to form early next week several

 * Formation chance through 48 hours…low…near 0 percent.